ItsDanik/rfidisk/README.md

 ### Arduino Pinout

 Connect the devices to the arduino as shown below.

+> [!WARNING]
-Note: You will have to cut solder on the RC522 board because of space restrictions, it won't fit the case otherwise.
-You can use connectors on all other connections (Arduino & OLED module).
+> You will have to cut solder on the RC522 board because of space restrictions, it won't fit the case otherwise.
+> You can use connectors on all other connections (Arduino & OLED module).

 > [!CAUTION]
 > Connecting the RC522 board to 5V **WILL fry it!** Don't ask me how I know :)